TamasPalfi/Mock-Up/Deliverable.md

 Helper Functions: As is the case with the other object classes, we need to be able to create instances of each object and associated      objects following it in the hierarchy for testing purposes.
 We will use the following helper functions throughout our tests:

    - Create Member:
-      - Pre-Conditions/Params: Name, invitedBy (optional param)
+      - Preconditions/Params: Name, invitedBy (optional param)
-      - Post-Conditions: Returns a Member object with the following params set: visibility, invited_by, email, password, username, points, user_type, is_verified, birthday, and address.
+      - Postconditions: Returns a Member object with the following params set: visibility, invited_by, email, password, username, points, user_type, is_verified, birthday, and address.
    - Create Post:
       - Pre-Conditions: Content, User (optional)
-      - Post-Conditions: Returns a Post object with the following params set: user, url, is_flagged,content, and by_admin.
+      - Postconditions: Returns a Post object with the following params set: user, url, is_flagged,content, and by_admin.
+   - Create Comment:
+      - Precondtions:
+      - Postconditions:
+   - Create Credit Card:
+      - Precondtions:
+      - Postconditions:
    - Create Image:
-      - Pre-Conditions: User, post, image.
+      - Preconditions: User, post, image.
-      - Post-Conditions: Returns a Image object with the following params set: user, post, current_image, is_flagged, and by_admin.
+      - Postconditions: Returns a Image object with the following params set: user, post, current_image, is_flagged, and by_admin.

 #### Member Test Cases